At the end of the lesson, students will be able to:

-- To promote an appreciation of body diversity among students
+- share ideas related to an appreciation of body diversity among students.

-- To increase students’ understanding of ways to maintain a healthy body
+- discuss and identify ways to maintain a healthy body.

-- A copy of Shapesville ($6.36 through Gurze Books), about a small town where five friends of various shapes, sizes, colors, and talents celebrate what makes each of them unique.
+- The book, Shapesville, by Andy Mills and Becky Osborn.
+This picture book is about a small town where five friends of various shapes, sizes, colors, and talents celebrate what makes each of them unique.
 (Discussion questions and brief information for educators and parents are in the back of the book.)

-1. Prepare for the lesson by providing each student with a sheet of butcher block paper for each student (large enough for each student to do a body tracing).
-Prepare items that students can use to decorate their body tracings (e.g., yarn, buttons, pipe cleaners, crayons, markers, etc.) and spread the materials out among several table groups or work stations.
+1. Prepare for the lesson by providing each student with a sheet of butcher-block paper large enough to do a body tracing.
+Gather items that students can use to decorate their body tracings (e.g., yarn, buttons, pipe cleaners, crayons, markers, etc.).
+Place the materials on several tables or workstations.

-2. Tell students that you are going to read a book together about a place called Shapesville, where everyone is a different size, shape and color, and each member of the town is special.
-Read Shapesville to the class and use the following discussion questions to process the story.
+2. Tell students you are going to read a book together.
+Explain that it is about a place called Shapesville, where everyone is a different size, shape and color, and each member of the town is special.
+Read Shapesville aloud, then use the following discussion questions to encourage discussion:

 - Which character did you like best?
 Why?